+Future Temperature & Steelhead Studies

 The multi-year study of flow and temperature in the larger Guadalupe River watershed being conducted by Valley Water (mentioned above) may provide a rationale for using different thresholds.
 As this study has not been completed, and may or may not result in different thresholds, it is premature to conclude that the thresholds utilized by the Regional Water Board are inappropriate.
 The Regional Water Board should continue to monitor the Guadalupe River study and consider its results, once completed.

 The assessment approach utilized by the Regional Water Board was consistent with applicable requirements of the Listing Policy and based on sound scientific rationale.
 No changes to the Regional Water Board approved list are recommended.